jcsec-security/smart-contracts-and-hacking-101/README.md

 ## Smart Contracts

-To have your first peek into a smart contract deployed in the Sepolia testnet, check this [Etherscan URL](https://sepolia.etherscan.io/address/0x4747df6e3bc844b21f681dcf0270e9cab51b33a6)
+To have your first peek into a [basic smart contract](./basics/MyFirstApp.sol) deployed in the Sepolia testnet, check this [Etherscan URL](https://sepolia.etherscan.io/address/0x4747df6e3bc844b21f681dcf0270e9cab51b33a6)

 Here you can check:
 - History of transactions directed to the contract